trunten/ubbc-react-portfolio/README.md

 ## Usage
 - [Link to deployed site](https://trunten.github.io/ubbc-react-portfolio/)
 - Jump to each page by clicking the links in the navigation bar
-- Click on any of the buttons in the project cards (visbile on hover), or the project card itself to open up the deployed application in a new window/tab
+- Click on any of the buttons in the project cards (visbile on hover), or the project card itself to open up the deployed application/reop in a new window/tab
 - Contact me through email, phone or my social media profiles using the links provided on the contact page.
-Alternative send me a message using the built in form.
+Alternatively send me a message using the built in form.
 - Download my cv using the links provided on the about and contact pages.
 - Preview of the finished site: